 5. Dalton Highway

 The James W. Dalton Highway or “Dalton Highway” is a 414-mile road running through central and northern Alaska.
 It is one of only two roads in North America that crosses the Arctic Circle.
 The Dalton highway is one of the most isolated roads in the world, in fact, it is said to be the loneliest road on the planet.
 The trip through this route is often called “the ultimate road trip” by travelers as it offers the views and experience of America’s Arctic, its wildlife, and its landscape.
 However, one has to be very precautionary during the trip because it is the longest stretch of service less road in North America with no gas stations, restaurants, hotels, or any other basic services.

 6. Iditarod National Historic Trail

-The Iditarod National Historic Trail is Alaska’s sole National Historic Trail.
+The Iditarod National Historic Trail in Alaska’s sole National Historic Trail.
 This network of 2,300-mile winter trail is historically also known as the Seward-to-Nome Trail.
-This splendorous trail offers extensive landscapes that surrounds the entire route, and offers the beautiful views of mountains, glaciers, and wildlife.
-This America’s great trail hosts many popular winter races, one of them being annual Iditarod Sled Dog Race.
+This splendorous trail offers extensive landscapes that surround the entire route and offers beautiful views of mountains, glaciers, and wildlife.
+This America’s great trail hosts many popular winter races, one of them being the annual Iditarod Sled Dog Race.
 The venue also hosts many majestic attractions including, The Nulato Hills and tundra along the Iditarod National Historic Trail.